Barnard’s star b (GJ 699 b)

 (Imaginary picture of Barnard’s star b – GJ 699 b credit: Ryusuke Kuroki, Natsuki Hosono and Yosuke A. Yamashiki)

-The estimated temperature of the planet is 105 Kelvin (minus 168 ° C.), which is about the surface temperature of Jupiter’s moon Galileo, and is estimated to be an ice world on one side, according to published papers.
-If there is no heat source inside the planet, it would be inhospitable for human life.
-The radiant energy from Barnard’s Star is estimated to be 27.49 W / m2 on average, which is less than Jupiter, and about twice as much as Saturn, but because there are many infrared components (9.99% visible rays, 89.81% infrared), it may be slightly warmer than the albedo in the visible light spectrum.
+Below is the analysis for GJ 669 b by ExoKyoto.
+The estimated temperature of the planet is 105 Kelvin (minus 168℃) according to a published paper, which is about the surface temperature of Jupiter’s moon Galileo, and it is thought to be an icy world in which liquid water cannot exist without an internal heat source.
+The average radiant energy from Barnard’s star is estimated to be 27.49 W / m2, which is less than Jupiter but about twice that of Saturn.
+However, since most of the rays are infrared rays (estimated visible light is 9.99%, infrared is 89.81%), and since much of the energy contributes directly to heat, it may be a little warmer than the albedo in the visible light region.

 Size of GJ 699 b – Barnard’s star b